SCamopby/c4issues/README.md

 Molden-type file output

 • Data in molden and molden_nat files for d, f, g and h functions is corrected.

- -  Data for s and p are correct, but if higher functions are present, the wave function or density is incorrectly normalized and not easily corrected.
+ -  Data for s and p are correct, but if higher functions are present, the wave function or density is defective and not easily corrected.

  Goal